Commercial Helicopter Training: CPL‑H Program

 Get a CPL‑H Plan

 Request a plan based on your starting point and goals.
-The plan typically includes training phases, recommended weekly schedule, ground study approach, and next-step options (CFI/CFII).
+Plans typically include training phases, weekly schedule, a ground study approach, and next steps (CFI/CFII).